SPEEDEX: A Scalable, Parallelizable, and Economically Efficient Decentralized EXchange: Commutative DEX Semantics

 \begin{enumerate}[nolistsep]

 \item[1] For each transaction in the block (in parallel), check signature validity, collect new limit offers, and compute available account balances after funds are committed to offers or transferred between accounts.
+When proposing a block of transactions, \SPEEDEX{} discards potentially invalid transations.

 \item[2] When proposing a block, compute approximate clearing prices and approximation correction metadata.

 \item[3] Iterate over each offer, making a trade or adding it to the resting orderbooks (based on the prices and metadata).